1997–98 South Pacific cyclone season: Tropical Cyclone Wes

 On January 31, the FMS reported that a tropical depression had developed within the South Pacific Convergence Zone, about 230 km to the northwest of the American Samoan island of Apia.
 During that day the depression moved slowly eastwards and intensified further, before it was named Wes by the FMS, after it had developed into a Category 1 tropical cyclone during February 1.
-The NPMOC subsequently designated it as Tropical Cyclone 19P and initiated advisories later that day, with peak 1-minute sustained wind speeds of 50 kn.
+The NPMOC subsequently designated it as Tropical Cyclone 19P and initiated advisories later that day, with them estimating that the system had 1-minute sustained wind speeds of 50 kn.
 The system subsequently continued to move eastwards and passed about 95 km to the south of the Cook Island: Nassau.
 During February 3, the FMS reported that the system had peaked, with 10-minute sustained wind speeds of 45 kn which made it a category 2 tropical cyclone on the Australian scale.
 Later that day the system subsequently started to rapidly weaken as it moved into an area of higher vertical wind shear and interacted with the westerlies.
 The system was subsequently last noted during February 5, while located about 400 km to the east of Papeete, on the island of Tahiti, French Polynesia.
 The system did not directly affect any inhabited islands, while there was no damage reported on Suwarrow from the system.
 However, 10 people were killed on the French Polynesian island of Tahaa, after two days of heavy rain associated with Wes caused a landslide during February 6.